 Progress Towards Milestones: Estuary Staff received funds from the United States Fish and Wildlife Service (USFWS) Coastal Program to conduct bay fish monitoring.
 Two rounds of bay fish monitoring were conducted, one in fall 2023 and spring 2024.
 Various methodologies were employed to collect fish for identification and counting, before fish were returned to the water.
-Annual reporting to USFWS was completed in December 2024.
-The contractor is currently analyzing the data and comparing it to historical data with final report anticipated in winter 2024.
-Juvenile steelhead growth and habitat use surveys were conducted in fall 2023.
+A final summary report was completed in January 2025.
+Juvenile steelhead growth and tracking study was initiated in fall 2023 and has continued into spring 2025.
 Steelhead were tagged and antennae were installed to track fish movement in lower Chorro Creek.
 Data from the winter storms show steelhead moving from Chorro Creek into the estuary and back again.
-The contractor for the San Luisito Creek Fish Passage Barrier completed two conceptual design options in August 2024.
+The contractor for the San Luisito Creek Fish Passage Barrier completed two conceptual design options.
+Although, given extensive utilities within the project footprint, the project is evaluating next steps with a summary report expected in summer 2025.
+Invasive pikeminnow were managed in Chorro Creek with the CCC's in October 2025.